 Why Windows Phone, despite above strong features, still lacks the steam to surge ahead in the sales race?

-All said and done, smartphone users prefer flamboyancy over mediocre and they want dazzling pieces of apps than lackluster ones.
+All said and done, smartphone users prefer flamboyancy over mediocre and they want dazzling pieces of apps than lacklustre ones.
 Windows Phone is awfully short of appealing apps that which can increase the consumer engagement.

 Many of the popular apps like Dropbox or Wunderlist are missing from Windows Phone’s apps store.
 There are no equivalent replacements for these apps, though there are exceptionally well augmented apps which are very few in numbers.